appcornerit/iTunesPicker/README.md

 }];
 ```

-iTunesPicker requires iOS 7, ARC, AppCornerKit framework (simplifies communication with iTunes API, included in the external folder) and has been tested on iPhone 5S.
+iTunesPicker requires iOS 7, ARC, AppCornerKit framework (simplifies communication with iTunes API, included in the external folder, free for unlimited use) and has been tested on iPhone 5S.

 **Author**: Denis Berton [@DenisBerton](https://twitter.com/DenisBerton)